What is email security?

 Please see the following page for more information on the email security system for registered ITSS.

 If you have any issues with emails being delayed, stopped, or an expected email has not been delivered, please contact firstname.lastname@example.org or the team's Chorus extension 82222 for support rather than contacting the Service Desk via https://help.it.ox.ac.uk/get-support.

-We will need to know the following information to investigate the logs in HES/EMS:
+We will need to know the following information in order to investigate the logs in the email security gateway:

 To report any issues related to email security, please contact the IT Services Service Desk.

 This service is provided by

 For more details about service governance refer to the service catalogue entry.